 Figure 5.
 Spatial and temporal patterns of predicted density for selected species.
-The first column shows maps of the predicted spatial trend (slope of log density across years).
-The second shows how each spatial location groups with a unique cluster of latitude and spatial trend.
+The first column shows maps of the predicted local trend (slope of log density across years).
+The second shows how each spatial location groups with a unique cluster of latitude and local trend.
 The third column represents the mean density over all years (in units of kg km-2 on a log scale).
 The fourth column shows the time series of the center of gravity (COG), or latitude weighted by density, with 95% confidence intervals.
 The black line with grey interval represents the COG calculated from predicted densities coast-wide, whereas the colored lines represent the COGs for each unique biogeographic region (separated by Cape Mendocino, California, in the north; Point Conception, California, in the south).
 Line color represents the proportion of a species’ relative biomass in a given region.

 REFERENCES